Key Personnel

 Malcolm Lamming

-Payload & Systems Engineering
+Senior Payload & Systems Engineer

 Malcolm Lamming has over 35 years in the satellite payload business.